sajadh76/awesome-AI-tools/README.md

 - **[Hand Tracking and Face Mesh](https://github.com/milad-goudarzi/Hand-tracking-and-face-mesh/tree/main)**: In this notebook you can play with a cool effect just by showing the back side of your hand.

 ### AI for Finance
-**[Market direction prediction with Limit Order Book data](https://github.com/rezapaki1376/PB-TABL)**: This repository contains codes for predicting the market direction based on the limit order book data.
+**[PB-TABL](https://github.com/rezapaki1376/PB-TABL)**: This repository contains code for predicting market direction using data from the limit order book.

+### AI for Streaming Data Analysis
+**[cPB](https://github.com/rezapaki1376/cPB)**: cPB is a method specifically designed to handle the complexities of streaming time series data, effectively addressing the unique challenges associated with this context.

 ## Contribution Guidelines

 We welcome contributions from everyone!
 To maintain quality, please follow these guidelines: